How Livity Calculates Your Fitness Age?

 Understanding Your Results

-Your fitness age result provides valuable information about your current cardiovascular health status:
+Your fitness age result provides valuable information about your current health status:

-- Fitness Age Lower Than Chronological Age: Your cardiovascular system is performing better than average for your age group
+- Fitness Age Lower Than Chronological Age: Your cardiovascular system and overall health markers are performing better than average for your age group

-- Fitness Age Higher Than Chronological Age: There may be opportunities to improve your cardiovascular fitness
+- Fitness Age Higher Than Chronological Age: There are opportunities to improve your health through targeted lifestyle changes

-The app also calculates your “achievable age”—an estimate of the fitness age you could potentially reach with consistent, appropriate exercise.
+The app also calculates your “achievable age”—a realistic estimate of the fitness age you could reach with consistent, appropriate exercise and lifestyle improvements based on research-backed potential gains.

 Scientific Validation